Respect for nature

 100% natural origin exfoliants

-21% reduction in water usage per produced unit at our manufacturing sites since 2015
+Since 2015, an 18% reduction in water usage per produced unit at our manufacturing sites.

 As a beauty company, we have two main challenges when it comes to water: pollution and scarcity.
 Clearly, microplastic contamination is identified as a huge cause of water pollution, which is why we stopped using plastic microbeads and plastic glitter in our cosmetic rinse-off formulations and started testing alternatives back in 2013.
 We identified a number of natural origin alternatives, including plant waxes, nutshells and seeds that all met our high performance and safety expectations.
 By the end of 2016, we had stopped manufacturing older rinse-off products with plastic microbeads and glitter and now only use natural origin scrubs in all of our exfoliating products.